crest-cassia/oacis/en/install.md

     - For setting up XSUB, plesae refer to the [README of XSUB](https://github.com/crest-cassia/xsub/blob/master/README.md).
 4. (At OACIS host) Verifying the set up
     - Run `ssh remotehost 'bash -l -c xstat'`.
 If you find the job status of the remote host without an error, all the setup has been correctly finished.
-        - If you find an SSH error, please check the procedure 1.
+        - If you find an SSH error, please check Procedure 1.
-        - If you find an error like "no such command : xsub", then please check the procedure 3.
+        - If you find an error like "no such command : xsub", then please check Procedure 3.

-## Note on the security ( for both (1.1),(1.2) )
+## Note on security ( for both (1.1),(1.2) )

 **Please skip this section if you are using docker from Mac or Windows.**

 Please use OACIS in intranet.
-Since OACIS can invoke an arbitrary command on the computational host, a serious security issue can happen if a malicious user has an access to OACIS.
+Since OACIS can invoke an arbitrary command on the computational host, a serious security issue can happen if a malicious user has access to OACIS.
 We recommend to run OACIS on a personal machine, and use firewall to deny access from other host.
 The web server and MongoDB use 3000 and 27017 port, respectively.
-Please deny the access to these port from other host.
+Please deny access to these ports from other host.

 If you run Docker from Mac or Windows, the access from other host is prohibited by default.
 You do not have to do any further action.

 If you use Docker from Linux, we recommend to use "iptables" command to setup firewall.
-By running the following command, all the access to OACIS via ethernet is denied.
+By running the following command, all access to OACIS via ethernet is denied.

 ```shell
 iptables -I FORWARD -i eth+ -o docker0 -p tcp -m tcp --dport 3000 -j DROP
 ```

-Even if you setup the firewall, you can access to OACIS from other host using SSH port forwarding.
+Even if you setup the firewall, you can access OACIS from other host using SSH port forwarding.
-If your OACIS is running on "server.example.com" for example, you can forward the port of OACSI to localhost:3000 by running the following command.
+If your OACIS is running on "server.example.com" for example, you can forward the port of OACIS to localhost:3000 by running the following command.

 ```shell
 ssh -N -f -L 3000:localhost:3000 server.example.com